-13.1.
+- 13.1.
 Funding for SEN in mainstream schools is mainly delegated to the schools' budget.
 It is the expectation that schools provide support to their pupils with SEN from their SEN budget.
-Where a pupil requires an exceptionally high level of support that incurs a greater expense, the school can make a request for an Education Health Care Plan.
+Where a pupil requires an exceptionally high level of support that incurs a greater expense, the school can make a request for Additional Resource using the DAF 3. - 13.2.
+The school will need to be able to demonstrate how it has spent the funding to date and the impact of this as well as demonstrating why further additional funding is required and how it would be used.
+This additional 'top-up' funding is then paid from the local authorities high needs block into the schools budget.

-13.2.
+13.3.
 Personal Budgets

-- 13.2.1.
+13.3.1.
 Personal Budgets are only available to pupils with an Education, Health and social Care Plan (EHCP) or pupils who are currently under-going a needs assessment for an EHCP.
-Funding can be made available to parents/carers as a personal budget for them to commission their own provision for their child under certain conditions. - 13.2.2.
+Funding can be made available to parents/carers as a personal budget for them to commission their own provision for their child under certain conditions.

+13.3.2.
 Parents/carers who would like to enquire further about using the personal budget should speak in the first instance to the SENDCo.